-Note: include the words "2013-Women's Studies Conference Submission" in the subject line for easy identification.
+Note: include the words "2014-Women's Studies Conference Submission" in the subject line for easy identification.

 * For all proposals, submit a 100-250-word abstract including the proposal title, your name, affiliation and contact information for all author(s).
-Also, include a brief description of the proposal that can be used to publicize the session.
+Also, include a brief description (see "summary statement" below) of the proposal that can be used to publicize the session.
 Keep your word count to 25-30 words in length.

 Conference Submission Guidelines